mastodon/documentation/content/en/user/profile.md

 Alternatively, validation will occur if the resolved page's *first* link has an `href` value that redirects to your Mastodon profile's URL (such as through a link shortener).

 {{< hint style="info" >}}
-Make sure to save your profile after adding the rel-me link to your web page!
+Make sure to save your profile *after* adding the rel-me link to your web page!
 The verification process is triggered when you save your profile, and may take some time before completing.
+If you have added the rel-me link and verification is not working, then try deleting the link, saving, re-adding the link, and saving again.
 {{< /hint >}}